This version of the platform is currently only available in Canada.

 Multi-genre artist showcase at different venues around Toronto, where ticket money goes directly to the artist(s) you go to see.

-It also helps venues, studios, audio hardware/software manufacturers and retailers.
-Later it will also help all other Art types.
+It also helps venues, studios, audio hardware/software manufacturers, and retailers.
+Later, it will also help all other art types.

 We use our own custom royalty system that operates outside the current music industry.

-What a song stream on our platform is worth each month is variable, and based on the the amount of ticket and advertising sales on our platform throughout the month.
+What a song stream on our platform is worth each month is variable, and based on the amount of ticket and advertising sales on our platform throughout the month.

 Please buy and sell your live music tickets here from now on so the musicians using this platform can make more per song stream each month.